FMMGroupVa/FMMECG3D/README.md

 ### Fitting example

 Run the code contained in `fittingExample.R`.
-It allows user to fit ECG beats of the patients #1 and #2 from PTB-XL ECG database (https://physionet.org/content/ptbdb/1.0.0/).
+It allows users to fit ECG beats of the patients #1 and #2 from PTB-XL ECG database (https://physionet.org/content/ptbdb/1.0.0/).

 ### `fitMultiFMM_ECG` function arguments